Stephanie Sy-Quia

 Stephanie Sy-Quia (born 1995) is a British–American writer.
+Her first novel, A Private Man, was published in 2026.

+Biography

-Born in California and now living in London, Sy-Quia attended the King's School, Canterbury then went on to study English at Oxford.
+Born in California and now living in London, Sy-Quia attended the The King's School, Canterbury, then went on to study English at Oxford University.

-She has written for publications including The Guardian, The White Review, Boston Review, Granta, Los Angeles Review of Books, The London Magazine, Tribune Mag, and The TLS.
+She has written for publications including The Guardian, The White Review, Boston Review, Granta, Los Angeles Review of Books, The London Magazine, Tribune, and The TLS.
 Sy-Quia is a Ledbury Poetry Critic and has been shortlisted for the Bodley Head Essay Prize.